 It’s been a while since I blogged and I just can’t stand it anymore – I have to speak up.
 Calling all dreamers…

 I’m wired to be an encourager, and the older I get the more I enjoy being behind others, helping them fulfill their own dreams.
-However, just today I was reminded that this ain’t necessarily so.
+However, just today I was reminded that this ain’t necessarily so with others.

 I have this really weird weakness, one I’m man enough to admit to.
 I’m attracted to passion.
 You can steer a moving car.
 Apathy repels me, in fact.
 On that sensitive subject, one of my biggest hot buttons is dream killers.
 Dream stealers I can handle; when I did a little deeper I find they’ve often lost their own dreams and are just hurt and wounded.
 A stolen dream I can get back real quick, usually the moment I leave.